Reverse Osmosis Drinking Water System Supplier

 Reverse osmosis drinking water systems purify drinking water by simply alienating objectionable contaminants from the pure water using semipermeable membranes.
 The process is driven by pressure, which is essentially applied to the feed water to counter the natural osmotic flow.
 Consequently, the water flows from the stream with a characteristically high concentration through RO membranes to the side with a relatively low concentration.

-As the feedwater passes through the RO membranes under pressure, the perforations in the membranes only permit the passage of pure water.
+As the feedwater passes through the RO water membranes under pressure, the perforations in the membranes only permit the passage of pure water.
 Constituents with low molecular weights also pass through the semi-porous membranes.
 Objectionable impurities such as dissolved salts, minerals, bacteria, and viruses are denied passage and remain on the retentate side.

-The permeate stream is harvested as Type III water, which can be polished by post-treatment or instantaneously used.
+The permeate stream is harvested as Type III water, which can be polished post-treatment or instantaneously used.
 It is worth noting that before the feedwater is injected into the RO drinking water system, it is first pretreated using sediment filters to eliminate suspended solids that can clog the RO Membranes.
 This visual illustration will help you understand how RO drinking water systems function.

 ➣What are the Main Components of Reverse Osmosis Drinking Water Systems?